Big City Greens season 2

 The second season of Big City Greens premiered on Disney Channel on November 16, 2019, and ended on April 3, 2021.

 This season focuses on the adventures of Cricket Green and the rest of his family, who have since moved from the country to Big City to live with Alice Green, Cricket and Tilly's grandmother and Bill's mother.
 Two major arcs this season focus on Chip Whistler becoming the CEO of Wholesome Foods and plotting revenge on the Green family by destroying their home, and Gloria forming a strong relationship with the Greens prior to gaining her own café.

 The series features the voices of Chris Houghton, Marieve Herington, Bob Joles, and Artemis Pebdani.
 Guest stars in this season include Karl-Anthony Towns, Alfred Molina, Thomas Middleditch, Jonathan Van Ness, Christopher Lloyd, Jameela Jamil, Lucy Lawless, Jim O'Heir, Ed Begley Jr., Cheri Oteri, Candace Kozak, Jason Maybaum, and SungWon Cho.

 Production

 Big City Greens was renewed by Disney Channel for a second season on May 17, 2018, ahead of the first season's premiere.
 It was initially planned to premiere on November 4, 2019, but was pushed back two weeks later, on November 16.
 It aired thirty episodes.

 Episodes

 The episodes are ordered by their original broadcast order, not their production order.

-Posting by president Donald Trump

-On September 6, 2025, U.S. president Donald Trump posted an image on Truth Social making a reference to "Chipocalypse Now" which is the 21st episode of season 2 of Big City Greens.
-Trump's post consisted of an AI-created image showing a frowning Donald Trump wearing a U.S. Cavalry hat and sunglasses, in front of Lake Michigan with the city of Chicago behind him with smoke and fire spread across the background with five U.S. Army helicopters in the sky.
-The words "Chipocalypse Now" are rendered in a font resembling that in which the title of the 1979 film Apocalypse Now was styled.